sftpplus/sftpplus-docs/src/doc_source/configuration-auth/entra-id.rst

 Microsoft Entra ID
 ==================

-The `entra-id` method is used to implement single sign-on authentication based on the Microsoft Entra ID service.

 ..  contents:: :local:

 Introduction
 ------------

+The `entra-id` method is used to implement single sign-on authentication based on the Microsoft Entra ID service.

-To integrate SFTPPlus with the online Azure Active Directory, you will need to set the Entra ID details in SFTPPlus, and the SFTPPlus ones in the Entra ID configuration.
+To integrate SFTPPlus with Entra ID, you need to configure the Entra ID details in SFTPPlus, and the SFTPPlus ones in the Entra ID configuration.
-In this way, SFTPPlus and Entra ID will be aware of each other and will work together.
+In this way, SFTPPlus and Entra ID are aware of each other and can work together.

 Entra ID provides both authentication and authorization processes.
 For SFTPPlus integration, Entra ID is primarily used for authentication.